 There are lots of people who have built peer-to-peer services, but not all of them are ‘open’.
-Scuttlebutt is open because anyone can build an app to interact with the core network, and anyone can run a pub.
+Scuttlebutt is open because anyone can build an app to interact with the core network, and anyone can run a pub relay server.
 Much of the code that people use to work with Scuttlebutt is open source and freely licensed too, which means that anyone can download it and look at it, or use it to build their own apps or services.
 If you’re a software engineer, you can even contribute work to make it better.

-What is a Distributed Social Network?
+What is a Decentralized Social Network?

 Most mainstream social networks are centralized.
 This means a few things.
 Firstly the entire social network is owned by one company.
 Secondly, that company controls the main app or service through which you engage with your friends, and thirdly that app talks to a set of servers owned by that company where all your data is stored.
 This is a ‘Centralized’ model.

-A Distributed Social Network works very differently.
+A Decentralized Social Network works very differently.
 In a distributed social network, there isn’t one centralized set of servers owned by one company where your data is stored.
 Instead anyone can run a server to pass on messages.
 Things can go even further—as in Scuttlebutt’s case—where you don’t need any servers at all.
 Instead the apps can pass messages between each other when they see each other on the Internet.

 And because Scuttlebutt is also open, no one company builds the apps either.
 You can have lots of different apps owned or run by lots of different people, talking to each other without anyone in control of the whole space.